seattle to victoria ferry in victoria harbour

 Here they are in order of convenience from Seattle:

-2. The Anacortes to Sidney Ferry (4 hours) – A 2.5 hour sailing to suburban Victoria from Anacortes, 1.5 hours north of Seattle.
+2. The Anacortes to Sidney Ferry (4 hours) – A 2.5-hour sailing to suburban Victoria from Anacortes, 1.5 hours north of Seattle.
 The vessel only operates seasonally and is currently out of service till summer 2023.

-4. The Vancouver to Victoria Ferry (3.5 hours minimum) – A 1.5 hour sailing from Tsawwassen Terminal, just across the border in Canada.
+4. The Vancouver to Victoria Ferry (3.5 hours minimum) – A 1.5-hour sailing from Tsawwassen Terminal, just across the border in Canada.
 The terminal is approximately 2 hours north of Seattle (not factoring in the land border crossing).

-Aside from the Victoria Clipper you’re looking at a significantly bigger investment in time, planning, and fuel.
+Looking at the options above, the answer should be obvious if you’re coming from Seattle.
+Aside from the Victoria Clipper, you’re looking at a significantly bigger investment in time, planning, and fuel.

-Furthermore, Victoria’s compact city centre ensures that you’ll have no problem accessing most of the attractions on our list of Victoria’s top things to do without a vehicle.
+Furthermore, Victoria’s compact city centre ensures you’ll have no problem accessing most of the attractions on our list of Victoria’s top things to do without a vehicle.

 The Victoria Clipper